 Weather and sun protection

 Be prepared for unexpected changes in weather.
 Wild wet winters, freezing spring nights and scorching summer days are common weather conditions in many parts of the state.
 Some areas, such as gorges, may experience temperatures often up to 10°C higher on hot days, or much lower in the shade of the steep gorge walls.
 Consider visiting during mild weather conditions to avoid weather and bushfire hazards.
 Avoid sunburn by wearing a hat, shirt and sunscreen, even on overcast days.
 See 'When to visit' for more information about Western Australia's sometimes extreme climate and weather conditions.

 Ensure your equipment is appropriate, in good condition and that you know how to use it.
 Take essential supplies such as a first aid kit, torch, matches, extra fuel, food and water in case of unexpected delays.
-Wear sun protection, boots or sturdy footwear and clothing that are weatherproof and scratchproof.
+Wear sun protection, boots or sturdy footwear and clothing that is weatherproof and scratchproof.